 Parabens, for example, are suspected endocrine disrupters that can mess with reproductivity.
 And PEG compounds (anything with the PEG prefix or “eth” in the name) may cause cancer.
 NO THANK YOU.

 So, I’m looking into Zero Waste makeup solutions.

 From now on, I’m making the conscious choice to rid myself of all those nasty conventional products in my makeup collection.
 They’re going in the trash.
 And by “in the trash,” I mean: “disposing of or reusing properly in whatever Zero Waste approved way that I can.”

 Yes, I know tossing these products is ‘money down the drain.’
 But, I strongly believe that my health is vastly more important than whatever sum I’ve already spent.
 I’m fine with the trade-off.

 I’m not getting that cash back, right?
 Better safe then sorry – I’m moving on!

 The Zero Waste Makeup Solution

-So, to start my Zero Waste makeup collection, I’ll be testing and introducing to you two well-loved recipes made from ingredients I already have in my kitchen.
+So, to start my Zero Waste makeup collection, I’ve been testing two well-loved recipes made from ingredients I already have in my kitchen.